cornelltech/company-projects-matcher/matcher/README.md

 ###Code
 -----

-Currently, all code for the algorithm is included in the classes folder.
-This might change soon.
+Currently, all code for the algorithm is included in the srcs folder.

 There are four different types of modules in the classes folder: